 Students are evaluated at the end of each module.
 All tutors supply a report for each student.

-The School has a full working studio, with facilities for multi-camera acting, lighting and editing using professional equipment.
-Classrooms, a Green room, computers, a library and an administration office.
+The School has a full working TV 4K Multi-cam studio.
+ISSA also facilitates location project cameras and lighting.
+There are 7 professional editing stations.
+Classrooms, a Green room, research computers, a library and an administration offices.

 Books and Equipment